swiftlang/swift-evolution/proposals/0244-opaque-result-types.md

   final func g() -> some P { /* ... */ } // ok
 }
 ```

+This restriction could conceivably be lifted in the future, but it would mean that override implementations would be constrained to returning the same type as their super implementation, meaning they must call `super.method()` to produce a valid return value.

 ### Uniqueness of opaque result types